 How do podcasts fit into listener’s lives?

-49% of podcast listeners, listen to the programs at home.
+17. 49% of podcast listeners listen to the programs at home.

-This is one way that podcasts are taking the place of either a radio or music being played while you do house work or pursue a hobby.
+This is one way that podcasts are taking the place of listening to music being played while you do housework or pursue a hobby.
 In fact,

 Housework can include everything from ironing clothes to mowing the lawn.
 These are times when we generally don’t need to concentrate too much on the chore at hand, and can focus most of our attention elsewhere.

-In these cases, the podcast has replaced listening to the radio.
-And importantly, driving is one of the more important times for listening to the radio, if you consider that it was once a ubiquitous practice.
-Podcasts are starting to steal radio’s breakfast, figuratively speaking.
+Driving is one of the more important times for listening to the radio, if you consider that it was once a ubiquitous practice.
+It is clear to see how podcasts are now competing with that head on.

 And in another example of people listening to podcasts away from home,

-The bottom line here is that people listen to podcasts in the same ways they might listen to radio or various forms of portable music.
+The bottom line here is that people listen to podcasts in similar ways they might have listened to other forms of portable music in the past.